 Adult Friendships

-Yet loneliness is toxic to physical and mental health.
+Loneliness is toxic to physical and mental health.
 What to do?
-Dr. Franco advised people to initiate contacts.
+Most importantly, make the effort.
 Science finds that those who regard friendship as taking effort are less lonely than those who expect it just to happen, like it did when they were younger.
-Another complication is the fear of rejection.
-Dr. Franco asserted that it is best to expect that people will like you.
-She said, "Take the risk and reap the benefits."
 Also further to deepen existing friendships, make regular plans to get together with your friends so that too much time doesn't lapse.
+We need to make the effort to nurture our relationships by continuing to follow through.
 Have making and keeping friends be a personal goal.

 Contact Me